SPLED461:

 The DSM-V

-The latest edition, the DSM-V, was published in 2013; it covers many different disability and diagnostic categories (such as intellectual disabilities, attention-deficit disorder, and other medical conditions).
+The most recent revision to the DSM, the DSM-V, was published in 2013, although updates known as text revisions are continuous each year (see the most current DSM-V-TR).
+This manual covers many different disability and diagnostic categories (such as intellectual disabilities, attention-deficit disorder, and other medical conditions).
 Most of the diagnostic categories have remained unchanged.
 However, in the recent edition of the DSM (V), there have been major changes to how ASD is diagnosed.
 Why was the DSM changed?
 Well, clinicians wanted to make the ASD diagnosis more specific to provide greater sensitivity, so that true cases would be identified.
-They also wanted the criteria to be more reliable (so that clinicians would agree on who had ASD), to be valid (accurate), and to really reflect that ASD is a set of behaviors.
-As seen in the DSM-V, ASD is characterized not by separate symptoms, but by a particular set of behaviors that manifest themselves together.
+They also wanted the criteria to be more reliable (so that clinicians would agree on who had ASD), to be valid (accurate), and to really reflect that ASD can be identified through a set of behaviors.
+As seen in the DSM-V, ASD is characterized not by separate symptoms or isolated presentations, but by a particular set of features or behaviors that manifest together.

-The changes in the DSM are relatively new; in fact, they're the first substantial changes to the manual in 13 years.
+The changes in the DSM are relatively recent; in fact, they were the first substantial changes to the manual in 13 years.
 As you can imagine, the systematic use of the DSM-V will take time.
-You may continue to hear terms that are no longer in the DSM-V (like Asperger’s).
-However, for accuracy, we will be using only the new terms and criteria.
-Below, you will find two charts; one outlines the changes made to the ASD diagnosis from the DSM-IV to the DSM-V. If you’ve had contact with individuals having ASD, you’ve likely seen a great deal of variability in how well each person is able to function.
-As outlined in the diagnostic criteria, there are two central deficit areas: social communication deficits, and restricted interests and repetitive behaviors.
+You may continue to hear terms that are no longer in the DSM-V (such as Asperger’s).
+However, for accuracy, we will be using only the new terminology and criteria.
+Below, you will find two charts; one outlines the changes made to the ASD diagnosis from the DSM-IV to the DSM-V. If you’ve had contact with individuals having ASD, you’ve likely seen a great deal of variability in how well each person may function in their environments.
+As outlined in the diagnostic criteria, there are two central areas for support: 1) social communication, and 2) behaviors, which may include restricted interests and/or repetitive behaviors.
 Recently added to the latest version of the DSM is a rating (from one to three) of the severity of the deficit areas.
 For example, an individual may be diagnosed as Level 3 in the area of social communication, but have less-severe symptoms of repetitive behaviors, which need only a moderate level of support (Level 2).
 Currently, there are no specific guidelines on how to assign a severity level.

 DSM-IV